Jon-b-m/middleware/README.md

 adjustmentFactor is used for tuning of the constant 277700 in Chris Wilson's formula.
 More  dramatic ISF change > 1 > less dramtaic ISF change.
 1 is set as default.

-In order to use this middleware you first need to have the pump history accessible to FreeAPS X. This requires use of Ivan's dev branch.

 <B>Please do not change TDD = 0, because that will result in doubling your TDD, since it counts from 0. </B>